 FAQs: Discrimination and Harassment Policy and Procedures

-Why do we have a Discrimination and Harassment Prevention Policy?
+Why do we have a Discrimination and Harassment Prevention Policy and Procedures?

 Brandon University has a responsibility to prevent acts of discrimination and harassment and to address them when they happen.
-The main purpose of this Policy, and its accompanying Procedures, is to provide a way to resolve complaints related to discrimination and harassment at Brandon University in compliance with legislation (Manitoba Human Rights Code and Workplace Safety and Health Act and Regulations).
+The main purpose of this Policy & Procedures, is to provide a way to resolve complaints related to discrimination and harassment at Brandon University in compliance with legislation (Manitoba Human Rights Code and Workplace Safety and Health Act and Regulations).

-This Policy applies to all members of the Brandon University community:
+This Policy & Procedures applies to all members of the Brandon University community:

 - contractors and suppliers of services,